xinzhan/core-services.en/help/interface/attributes/crs-data-file.md

 });
 ```

 (See [Customer IDs and Authentication States](https://docs.adobe.com/content/help/en/id-service/using/reference/authenticated-state.html) for more information.)

 In the **[!UICONTROL Experience Cloud]** > **[!UICONTROL People]** > **[!UICONTROL Customer Attributes]**:

 Create two customer attributes sources using unique alias IDs corresponding to the customer IDs above.
-Using this method allows the same reference ID to be sent to multiple customer attribute sources
+Using this method allows the same reference ID to be sent to multiple customer attribute sources.